 Impact: Drs.
 Hortobagyi and Hung have found that the anti-diabetes drug metformin can be given to patients to enhance the effectiveness of immunotherapy.
 They have also identified an enzyme that may serve as a biomarker to predict resistance to a specific type of immunotherapy (anti PD-1 and anti PD-L1 immune checkpoint therapy).

 What’s next: The team will finalize their proposed study of the mechanisms of resistance to anti PD-1 and anti PD-L1 therapies, which they hope will lead to new treatment strategies for TNBC.

 TNBC is an aggressive form of breast cancer that is challenging to treat and is more likely to spread and recur.
 Immunotherapies have shown some benefit in patients with TNBC, but most receive very little benefit and may suffer severe side effects.
 Drs.
 Hortobagyi and Hung are investigating the causes of resistance to PD-L1/PD-1 immune checkpoint therapy, which will allow them to develop effective combination therapies to overcome resistance.

 Full Research Summary

 Research area: Identifying new strategies for treatment of triple-negative breast cancer (TNBC), which is more aggressive and difficult to treat compared to other types of breast cancer.

 Impact: While targeted therapy has been successful in treating several types of breast cancer, it has failed to improve outcomes in those with TNBC.
 Immunotherapies have shown benefit for some patients in clinical trials, but response is low, and the drugs can cause severe side effects.
 Dr. Hortobagyi's team is investigating the causes of resistance to these therapies, which may lead to alternative approaches to improving response.

-Current investigation: The team has been focused on enhancing response to anti-PD-1 and anti-PDL1 therapies, which belong to a class of drugs called immune checkpoint inhibitors.
+Current research: The team has been focused on enhancing response to anti-PD-1 and anti-PDL1 therapies, which belong to a class of drugs called immune checkpoint inhibitors.
 Connections between PD-L1 and its sister molecule, PD1, allow cancer cells to go undetected by the immune system.